shreya-sri/Capstone_Project/README.md

 The file structure is slightly different for the main branch and for final_project_kannada

 ### main
 All the code lies in the code folder.
 Within it, Eel_GUI contains the relevant code.
-The helper_functions folder contais the differnet modules used, like OCR, face recognition etc.
+The helper_functions folder contanis the differnet modules used, like OCR, face recognition etc.

 ### final_project_kannada
 This branch is more organized, with the redundant folders removed.
-The helper_functions folder is the same, bt it's now directly in code.
+The helper_functions folder is the same, but it's now directly in code.

 ## Execution
+To install requirements, use "pip install -r requirements.txt".

 To execute the main branch, go to the Eel_GUI folder on command prompt and enter "python app.py".
 To execute the final_project_kannada branch, enter "python app.py" in the code folder itself.